 What Happens When Someone Dies Without An Estate Plan Or A Will?

 If you die without a will or a trust that is what is called dying intestate.
 If you have a will, that’s testate so the opposite of that is intestate.
 What people don’t realize is that everyone has an estate plan, but it’s the estate plan they created for you.
-In this case in Nashville, where they have what are called the laws of intestacy where the courts and legislature have said where your money goes, they presume that you want to take care of this new spouse and your adult children.
+In this case in Franklin, where they have what are called the laws of intestacy where the courts and legislature have said where your money goes, they presume that you want to take care of this new spouse and your adult children.
 They presume which family member you would want that money to go to, not taking into consideration the family dynamics or family history and who has really been there to help you throughout your life as you are getting older.
 When people rely upon the state’s plan, their money can end up in hands that they didn’t intend.

 There are some famous cases of people who haven’t seen siblings or parents in decades but because they didn’t do any planning those individuals receive the estate, which is the opposite of what they would have wanted.
 Many times if you don’t have that plan then we are looking at probate and that’s a court process where you have to put all your family members’ personal information before the court, phone numbers, addresses and a list of all your financial assets.
 Now your private affairs are a matter of public record and there is a process where we have to publish notice to the creditors and then give notice to all the heirs that you probably didn’t want to receive anything.
 They have an opportunity to slow things down or contest or object, which can prolong things.
 The more the process is prolonged, the more the fees are going to be for the attorneys and court costs.